paranoidmail/paranoidpi/README.md

 What is @PARANOID ?
 ------------
-ParanoidMail is the OpenPGP-compliant encrypted email service, aimed to make the whole process of encrypted communication much easier than it exists today at the same time minimizing the inevitable security trade-offs.
+ParanoidMail is the OpenPGP-compliant encrypted email service, aimed to make the whole process of encrypted communication much easier than it exists today at the same time minimising the inevitable security trade-offs.

 There is no reason to re-invent the bicycle regarding encryption standards, OpenPGP (Pretty Good Privacy) makes its job really well and with proper key size its (still) unbreakable.
 Unfortunately, PGP key management solutions from their very beginning till today are still tools developed 'by geeks and for geeks'.
 Our mission is to revamp it as 'by geeks, but for people'.